André Hanssen

-André Hanssen (born 31 January 1981 in Tromsø) is a former Norwegian footballer.
+André Hanssen (born 31 January 1981) is a former Norwegian footballer.
 His former teams are SC Heerenveen and FK Bodø/Glimt.

+He was a prolific Norway youth international.

 He received two knee operations in the 2007/08 season to repair damaged cartilages.
 He returned to training in January 2009, and played half a game for the reserve team on 2 February 2009, and left Heerenveen that summer when his contract was not renewed.
-On 10 August 2009, he returned to his former Bodø/Glimt, signing a short term contract for the remainder of the season.
+On 10 August 2009, he returned to his former Bodø/Glimt, signing a short-term contract for the remainder of the season.

 On 3 March 2010, Hanssen signed a three-year contract with Strømsgodset IF.
 He played regularly in the 2010 season, but re-injured his knee and spent the next two seasons almost entirely on the injured list.
 Because of the persistent injuries, he announced his retirement in June 2012.